hocwebchuan/React-server-and-client/README.md

 ```

 ### Run the app
-After install necessary libraries, now we can run the app by run this script at the root of project /React-server-and-client-master/:
+After install necessary libraries, now we can run the app by run this script at the root of project `/React-server-and-client-master/`:
 ```sh
 npm run dev
 ```

-You can see the message "I am a message from Server!" sent from server to client.
+You can see the message `I am a message from Server!` sent from server to client.
 Done!

 ## Folder Structure